Ricks-Lab/gpu-utils/README.md

 over running both tools as a single read of the GPUs is used to update both displays.
 The *--ltz* option results in the use of local time instead of UTC.

-## amdgpu-plot
+## gpu-plot
 A utility to continuously plot the trend of critical GPU parameters for all compatible AMD GPUs.
 The *--sleep N* can be used to specify the update interval.
-The *amdgpu-plot* utility has 2 modes of operation.
+The *gpu-plot* utility has 2 modes of operation.
 The default mode is to read the GPU driver details directly, which is useful as a standalone utility.
-The *--stdin* option causes *amdgpu-plot* to read GPU data from stdin.
-This is how *amdgpu-monitor* produces the plot and can also be used to pipe your own data into the process.
+The *--stdin* option causes *gpu-plot* to read GPU data from stdin.
+This is how *gpu-mon* produces the plot and can also be used to pipe your own data into the process.
 The *--simlog* option can be used with the *--stdin* when a monitor log file is piped as stdin.
 This is useful for troubleshooting and can be used to display saved log results.
 The *--ltz* option results in the use of local time instead of UTC.
-If you plan to run both *amdgpu-plot* and *amdgpu-monitor*, then the *--plot* option of the *amdgpu-monitor* utility should be used instead of both utilities in order reduce data reads by a factor of 2.
+If you plan to run both *gpu-plot* and *gpu-monitor*, then the *--plot* option of the *gpu-mon* utility should be used instead of both utilities in order reduce data reads by a factor of 2.

-## amdgpu-pac
+## gpu-pac
 Program and Control compatible AMD GPUs with this utility.
 By default, the commands to be written to a GPU are written to a bash file for the user to inspect and run.
 If you have confidence, the *--execute_pac* option can be used to execute and then delete the saved bash file.
-Since the GPU device files are writable only by root, sudo is used to execute commands in the bash file, as a result, you will be prompted for credentials in the terminal where you executed *amdgpu-pac*.
+Since the GPU device files are writable only by root, sudo is used to execute commands in the bash file, as a result, you will be prompted for credentials in the terminal where you executed *gpu-pac*.
 The *--no_fan* option can be used to eliminate fan details from the utility.
 The *--force_write* option can be used to force all configuration parameters to be written to the GPU.
 The default behavior is to only write changes.

-#### New in this Development Branch  -  V3.3.0
+#### New in this Development Branch  -  V3.4.0
-* Display card path details in logger whenever card path exists.
-* Implemented read capabilities for Nvidia.
-Now supported by all utilities except pac.
-* Added APU type and tuned parameters read/displayed for AMD APU integrated GPU.
-* Read generic pcie sensors for all types of GPUs.
-* Improved lspci search by using a no-shell call and using compiled regex.
-* Implement PyPI package for easy installation.
-* More robust handling of missing Icon and PCIID files.
+* Update name from amdgpu-utils to rickslab-gpu-utils

 ## Development Plans
 * Optimize plot utilities for performance.